-Didsbury High School is a new secondary free school in South Manchester.
+Didsbury High School is a secondary free school in South Manchester.
 The school is run by the Laurus Trust and aims to replicate the outstanding education already provided by the Trust’s founder school, Cheadle Hulme High School (CHHS).
-CHHS, in Stockport, is a hugely oversubscribed school and was recently named in the Sunday Times ‘Parent Power’ Top 20 comprehensive schools in the country.
+CHHS is a hugely oversubscribed school and was recently named in the Sunday Times ‘Parent Power’ Top 20 comprehensive schools in the country.